Types of Materials Available

 Materials not Online

 USF St. Petersburg students who attend ALL of their classes online or at remote locations, and who have a valid USF ID card are able to receive books and articles via mail.
-This document delivery service has limitations and should be cleared through the USF St. Petersburg Interlibrary Loan Unit at 727-873-4549 or email@example.com before submitting.
-Before making a request, you will need to set up an acount on the Library's ILLiad system.
+This document delivery service has limitations and should be cleared through the USF St. Petersburg Interlibrary Loan Unit at 727-873-4549 before submitting.
+Before making a request, you will need to set up an account on the ILLiad service.

-As a USF St. Petersburg student, you may use other libraries in the State University System and the Community College System in Flordia.
+As a USF St. Petersburg student, you may use other libraries in the State University and the Community College Systems in Florida.
 If you live near one of these libraries you may want to see if your material is available there.
 You will need a USF ID card to gain access.

-To make a request, log in to the Library's Illiad system.
+To make a request, log in to the library's Illiad service.
 Select the type of item and fill in the information.
 Articles may be sent via email or by regular mail.
 Books will be sent by regular mail.
 You are responsible for return postage and for returning the book on time.

 Students and faculty can renew certain materials through the online renewal service.
-Go to the Libraries of the USF System homepage and click the link Online Renewal, then click go to online renewal service on the following page.
+Go to the library homepage and click the Renew Materials icon.
 Enter your 14 digit library number and your 4 digit pin (last four digits of your social security number) and select USF as your university.
 You should see a list of your current materials on loan and their due dates.
-Follow the system instructions for renewing the materials.
-If you experience difficulty with the online renewal system, please call the Poynter Library Circulation Desk at 727-873-4405 or email the Circulation Unit staff at firstname.lastname@example.org.
+Follow the instructions for renewing the materials.
+If you experience difficulty with online renewal, please call the Poynter Library Circulation Desk at 727-873-4405 or email the Circulation Unit staff at Circulation Email .
 NOTE: After successfully renewing materials, remember to print the page for your records!
-Proof of renewal is required in the event of system errors and for disputing fines/fees.
+Proof of renewal is required in the event of errors and for disputing fines/fees.